Mnster00/ImageBatchCropping/readme.md

 ## System Requirements

 - Windows 7 or later
-- No additional software required

 ## Installation

-1. Go to the [Releases page](https://github.com/yourusername/image-cropper/releases) of this repository.
+1. Go to the [Releases page](https://github.com/Mnster00/ImageBatchCropping/releases) of this repository.
-2. Download the latest `ImageCropper.zip` file.
+2. Download the `ImageCropper.zip` file.
-3. Extract the ZIP file to your preferred location on your computer.

 ## How to Use